edbertw/ENGG1340/README.md

 LIST OF FEATURES :
 - Randomly generating tokens and blocks = Generating random game situations as the position of blocks and tokens vary for every game.
-- Leaderboard and Storing Usernames, Passwords, Highscore = We implemented File I/O to keep track of changing highscores as well as initial input of username and password.
+- Leaderboard and Storing Usernames, Passwords, Highscore = We implemented File I/O to keep track of changing highscores as well as initial input of username and password for our leaderboard.
 - Automated moving and increasing size snake = Implemented STL Container (Vectors) to allow snake to increase in size by pushing to vector.
 - Block Generation = STL Containers (Vectors) to store multiple element blocks that randomly appear on the map.